Cushionyten0/TheWorld/dockerrun.md

 For autocomplete of css use: control+space

-env="Development": "config.json" -- for working with local db with ExceptionPage env="Remote": "secrets.json" -- for working with remote db with ExceptionPage env="Testing": "RDS as parameter" -- remotedb with ExceptionPage env="Production": "RDS as parameter" -- remotedb and no Exception Page
+env="Development": "config.json" -- for working with local db with ExceptionPage env="RemoteDev": "secrets.json" -- for working with local db with ExceptionPage env="Local": "config.json" -- for working with local db with no ExceptionPage env="Remote": "secrets.json" -- for working with remote db with no ExceptionPage env="Testing": "RDS as parameter" -- remotedb with ExceptionPage env="Production": "RDS as parameter" -- remotedb and no Exception Page